tailsjs/nodebrawl-core/README.md

-# nodebrawl-core [NIGHTLY 3.0]
+# nodesc-core [NIGHTLY 3.0]

-The world's first open source Brawl Stars private server core written on JavaScript. <br>
+The world's first open source Supercell private server core written on JavaScript. <br>
-*[Now uses <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">Classes</a> instead of <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions">Functions!</a>]*

 * Not recommended for using. Сode can be unstable.
 All nightly changelogs [here](/NIGHTLY.md)